 There are many things to do and see on holiday and all of it is interesting, especially after you’ve recovered from your jet lag in that nice, luxury villa or hotel room you rented.
-If you wanted to do something exotic and a little less touristy than visit temples and see monkeys, consider booking into an educational workshop.
+If you wanted to do something exotic after you’ve checked out all the best spots to surf in Bali and want something a little less touristy than visit temples and see monkeys, consider booking into an educational workshop.
 There are many of these in Bali ready to educate you on how to do any number of amazing things.

 - If you love the traditional Bali food, you can experience this kind of cuisine at home if you learn to cook it yourself.
 You can actually attend any of several cooking classes in Bali that teach you how to cook some of the most popular Balinese dishes.
 It might be the best thing you ever did.
 There are many different cooking classes so choose the kind of food you love best – if you can.